Madame-Aehm/CAB-Project-3-Spikes/spike5/notes.md

 }} />
 ```

 However, if you're importing a function, or simply prefer to define a handler outside the element, then you'll need to explicitly Type the Event.
 The Event Type will need to be imported from the 'react' package - some will also need to be passed a Generics addition of the HTML element type using it.
 [This page](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/forms_and_events) has a good list of event Types with a description of when to use them.
+A trick is to first send the event through the parameters of an inline anonymous function, then you can hover and copy/paste the inferred Type!

 ```ts
 const handleChange = (event: ChangeEvent<HTMLInputElement>) => {